wxWidgets/website/support/mailing-lists/guide/index.md

-Unless this is exceptionally difficult to do, please try to reproduce your problem in one of the samples (minimal one by default, another one may be more suitable if it already contains some of the code you need to show the problem) and send us just a diff which can be produced by `svn diff` command or by saving the original file and running the diff utility (with `-bBu2` options) against it after your changes.
+Unless this is exceptionally difficult to do, please try to reproduce your problem in one of the samples (minimal one by default, another one may be more suitable if it already contains some of the code you need to show the problem) and send us just a diff which can be produced by `git diff` command or by saving the original file and running the diff utility (with `-bBu2` options) against it after your changes.